streetstreet0/BugWorldAnimated/README.md

+This was a project I did during my Masters of Software Development.
+This project is a animated version of a basic simulation of a group of bugs.
+It also contains a basic guessing game.

-Note: you will need to change the path to javafx to get this to work on a different computer.
+**Note:** you will need to change the path to javafx to get this to work on a different computer.

-Note: the bugworld is extremely laggy when using images.
+**Note:** the bugworld is extremely laggy when using images.
 You can disable images by renaming the images folder.

-Increased the ram of the virtual machine with -Xmx4096m in the run configuration program argument
+**Note:** you will need to increase the ram of the virtual machine with -Xmx4096m in the run configuration program argument